-Invitational Priority 1-Innovative Approaches to Addressing the Impact of COVID-19 on Underserved Students and Educators is intended to encourage proposed projects that focus on the needs of underserved students most impacted by COVID-19.
+Competitive Preference Priority 2 reflects the Administration's ongoing commitment to addressing the impact of the novel coronavirus 2019 (COVID-19) on prekindergarten (Pre-K)-grade 12 education.
 COVID-19 has caused unprecedented disruption in schools across the country and drawn renewed attention to the ongoing challenges for underserved students.
 In response to the pandemic, educators have mobilized and continue to address the needs of all students.
 Researchers and educators are now working to understand and address the impact of inconsistent access to instruction, services, and supports, and other challenges.